NaClSSS/NVB/documents/manual.md

   ```
 - `def on_brush(self, f):`
   Similar to the above.
 When the brush event occurs, `f` will be called.
-- Other funtions no need to be called by developers.
+- Other functions no need to be called by developers.
 ## Implementation & Customized View
 In this part, we will introduce the implementation of view drawing and interaction, as well as some related functions.
 If developers do not need to customize views, they can skip this part.
 ### Implementation